 YWI - Yoga Warriors International

-HK HIGH KICKS is the first yoga and wellness studio to offer YWI classes in the New River Valley, Virginia and Front Range Areas, Colorado.
+HK HIGH KICKS is the first to offer YWI classes in Fort Collins, Colorado, and along the Front Range.
+HK was the first to offer YWI in the New River Valley, Virginia.

 --Information below is from YWI website.